filecoin-project/lotus/README.md

 $ lotus-storage-miner state sectors <miner>
 ```

-If you create multiple miners view them with:
+You can view a list of miners with:

 ```sh
 $ lotus state list-miners